On the $C^2$-local systolic optimality of Zoll odd-symplectic forms: Magnetic dynamics on K ahler manifolds

-where the $\mathcal{V}$ in the superscript above denotes the lift of the relevant vector to the vertical distribution in $TT^*M$.
-We will denote by $\tau$ the dual to the above vector field with respect to the Sasaki metric.
-In addition to this, to stress the strength of the magnetic system being considered, given some $s \in \mathbb{R}$, we will denote by $X^{s}_{g_0,\sigma} $ the magnetic geodesic vector field of the magnetic system determined by the pair $(g_0,\sigma_0)$ on the Riemannain manifold $(M,\sigma_0)$ of strength $s$; where $\lambda \in \Omega^1(T^*W)$ was the Liouville $1$-form and the metric Hamiltonian is defined using the associated K\"ahler metric $g_0$.
+In addition to this, to stress the strength of the magnetic system being considered, given some $s \in \mathbb{R}$, we will denote by $X^{s}_{g_0,\sigma} $ the vector field generating the magnetic geodesic flow of the magnetic pair $(g_0,\sigma_0)$ on the Riemannain manifold $(M,g_0)$ of strength $s$.
 The relevant version of the result of Bimmermann referenced above is the following: \begin{theorem}\cite[Theorem A \& Theorem B]{johanna_negative_curvature} Let $(M,\sigma_0, J)$ be a K\"ahler manifold of constant holomorphic sectional curvature $\kappa$.
 Then, there exists a monotonically decreasing function $a:\mathbb{R} \rightarrow \mathbb{R}_{>0}$ and the following symplectomorphism $\Psi$:

-whose composition with the inclusion $\iota: \mathbb{D}_{a(\rho)} \hookrightarrow \mathbb{D}_{\rho}$ is isotopic to the identity and the vector field $\Psi_*(X^{s}_{g_0,\sigma_0})$ is generated by the fiber-wise rotation: \\$e^{2\pi Jt}: T^*M \rightarrow T^*M$ up to time reparametrization.
+whose composition with the inclusion $\iota: \mathbb{D}_{a(1)} \hookrightarrow \mathbb{D}_{1}$ is isotopic to the identity and the vector field $\Psi_*(X^{s}_{g_0,\sigma_0})$ is generated by the fiber-wise rotation: \\$e^{2\pi Jt}: T^*M \rightarrow T^*M$ up to time reparametrization.
 The $1$-form $\tau$ is the Sasaki-dual to the vector field defined in \eqref{angular_vf_cpn_def} and the function $a$ has the following form: